AIRC-ASR/AIRC-ASR-Experimental/kg_plan_rewrite/README.md

 If you want to retrain the relevance and coherence rerankers yourself, follow the instructions in https://github.com/yangkevin2/emnlp22-re3-story-generation, since ours are unchanged from theirs.

-### Setup for the project
-python3.8 -m venv kg_plan_env
-source kg_plan_env/bin/activate
-pip install -r requirements.txt

-If there is difficulty installing Python Levenshtein, try the following: sudo apt-get install python3.8-dev

-If there is difficulty setting up a Python 3.8 virtual environment, try the following: sudo apt install python3.8-venv